1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is Eosinophilic Colitis?

-Eosinophilic Colitis is a condition where too many eosinophils (a type of white blood cell) build up in the colon, causing inflammation, swelling, and digestive problems.
+Eosinophilic Colitis is an illness in which excessive accumulation of eosinophils (a white blood cell) accumulate in the colon resulting in inflammation, swelling, and digestion.

 Can Eosinophilic Colitis be cured?